 It is my belief that no two people have ever listened to music in precisely the same way, and I think this is particularly, increasingly true today.
 Some of us may use technology or services common to many others, or we may listen to music on the same type of journeys, or in similar spaces, and for similar reasons, but each of us nevertheless creates our own, unique patchwork from what is available to us.
 The Harkive Project wants to find out how and why you listen to music in the way that you do, and how the devices, technologies, formats, services and time available to you are combined to create your personal listening experience.

-Once again, you’ll be able to contribute your story in a number of ways: by writing a few words, or taking some photographs, or even recording some audio or video.
+You’ll be able to tell that story in a number of ways: by writing a few words, or taking some photographs, or even recording some audio or video.
 You’ll also be able to contribute using Twitter, or by commenting on the Harkive Facebook page, or a number of other online and social networking services.
-My intention is to make contributing as easy as possible, because I want to gather as many responses as I can.
-The more people I hear from, the better.
+Our intention is to make contributing as easy as possible, because we want to gather as many responses as we can.

-If you’d like to be kept informed of developments as I build up towards Harkive 2014, please join the mailing list.
+If you’d like to be kept informed of developments as we build up towards Harkive 2017, please join the mailing list.
 Alternatively, you can follow Harkive on Twitter, or ‘Like’ the Harkive page on Facebook.

 Thank you.
-I look forward to hearing your story.
+We look forward to hearing your story.